llbit/chunky-docs/docs/index.md

 # Chunky

-Chunky is a Minecraft mapping and rendering tool.
+Chunky is a Minecraft rendering tool that uses Path Tracing to create realistic images of your Minecraft worlds.
 Check out [the gallery][15] for examples of what Chunky can do!

 ## Downloads